Tiered Cloud Backup to S3 Standard, Wasabi, and Glacier Deep Archive with RcloneView

 - Create a Copy job (S3 hot -> Glacier archive bucket).
 Use Copy, not Sync, to avoid deletions on archive.

-- Ensure the archive bucket has lifecycle to expire old versions after compliance windows.
+- Use bucket lifecycle rules to transition objects to Glacier Deep Archive and expire old versions after compliance windows.

 Step 3: Schedule everything